2nd New Zealand Division: Monte Cassino

-Meanwhile, to the west of the Eighth Army on the other side of the Apennine Mountains, Italy's central mountain spine, the U.S. Fifth Army had also been fighting its way north.
+Meanwhile, to the west of the Eighth Army on the other side of the Apennine Mountains, Italy's central mountain spine, the US Fifth Army had also been fighting its way north.
 By the end of January 1944, the Fifth Army's attacks against the Cassino massif had ground to a halt and the "Battle for Rome" had stalled.
 The 15th Army Group commander General Sir Harold Alexander and Fifth Army commander Lieutenant General Mark W. Clark looked around for solutions to penetrate the defences, as their careers and reputations were irrevocably linked with success on this front, particularly due to Winston Churchill's insistence at this time, that Italy was the key to the ultimate success in the war.
-As part of the solution, Alexander withdrew the 2nd New Zealand Division from the Eighth Army line to establish a small Army Group Reserve with a view to reinforcing the Fifth Army front.
-Clark was initially apprehensive of making use of an ex-British Eighth Army Division.
+As part of the solution, Alexander withdrew the division from the Eighth Army line to establish a small Army Group Reserve with a view to reinforcing the Fifth Army front.
+Clark was initially apprehensive of making use of an ex-British Eighth Army division.
 As an American, he was even more apprehensive of having Freyberg, whom he considered a "prima donna" who "had to be handled with kid gloves" leading the Army Reserve.
 Clark feared that, due to Freyberg's extensive experience, he would question or dispute his orders.
-What concerned him most was that he feared that General Alexander might decide to use the New Zealand Corps to replace Major General Geoffrey Keyes' U.S. II Corps and "snatch the victory which the Americans had so dearly bought".
+What concerned him most was that he feared that Alexander might decide to use the New Zealand Corps to replace Major general Geoffrey Keyes' US II Corps and "snatch the victory which the Americans had so dearly bought".
 The failure of the New Zealand Corps to capture Cassino reduced these fears and eventually made Clark more amenable towards the New Zealand Corps.
 Alexander also withdrew the 4th Indian Infantry Division as well as the British 78th Infantry Division from Eighth Army to join this strategic reserve.
-This formation was initially known as "Spadger Force" to confuse German intelligence, with the commander, General Freyberg being known as "Spadger".
+This formation was initially known as "Spadger Force" to confuse German intelligence, with the commander, Freyberg being known as "Spadger".
 The Corps later became known as the New Zealand Corps under command of the U.S. Fifth Army.
 The New Zealand Corps was not, however, a truly of corps size, since it lacked a full staff and set of corps troops.
 It was more a temporary extension of the division - New Zealand simply did not have the resources to fully man a corps level formation.